kubevirt/kubevirt/docs/devel/offline-virtual-machine.md

 ### Controller

-The controller is responsible for watching the change in the registered offline virtual machines and update the state of the system.
+The controller is responsible for watching the change in the registered virtual machines and update the state of the system.
 It is also responsible for creating new VirtualMachineInstance when the `running` is set to `true`.
 Moreover the controller attaches the `metadata.OwnerReference` to the created VirtualMachineInstance.
 With this mechanism it can link the VirtualMachine to the